Ramuneid/1.2-Support-in-Lithuania/README.md

 The resulting values were rounded and used as municipality-level contextual information in the analytical model.

-> **Modelling decision:** population was aggregated to an average for the selected period because it was used as a municipality-level contextual attribute rather than as a year-specific measure.
+> **Modelling decision:** Population was aggregated to an average for the selected period because it was used as a municipality-level contextual attribute rather than as a year-specific measure.

-### Power Query Features Applied
+#### Power Query Features Applied

 Through the transformation process, the project applied several important Power Query and M concepts, including: